-At the end of August, Betty Harville, OD, will retire from the Southern College of Optometry (SCO), closing the chapter of her career in academia.
+At the end of August, Betty Harville, OD, retired from the Southern College of Optometry (SCO), closing the chapter of her career in academia.
 Dr. Harville has left memorable impressions on so many students and colleagues over the course of her 36 years serving on the faculty.
 She is not only the school’s second-longest serving faculty member, but also the longest-serving woman on the faculty and the first African American woman to achieve the full rank of professor at any of the nation’s optometry schools in 2001.
 “It’s a great honor and very humbling.”

 Her retirement comes at a tumultuous time in the nation’s history, and she reflects on the slow and difficult acceptance of optometrists and leaders of color.
 “I’m hopeful that people are opening their eyes and seeing that changes need to occur.
 It needs to start in people’s heart.”
 She has led by example throughout her career, adapting with the changes.

 Dr. Harville delivered her last lecture in April via Zoom; her final year at SCO has been anything but ordinary.
 As she went through virtual instruction for the first time, she adds that she was learning a lot, as well, as her lessons evolved to allow her to continue interactions with students.

 Dr. Harville says she was a high myope as a child but she never let her grades show it.
 “I made all kinds of modifications in school from listening well and sitting in the front of the class,” she recalls, laughing.
 Then one day when she couldn’t get a seat up close, the librarian in her elementary school asked her to read the captions from a film.
 She was referred to an optometrist, and her world was changed by the details, like her mom’s face and the leaves on the trees, that suddenly came crisply into view.
 “It was a shock because I didn’t know what I was missing,” she says.